AmanTank187/CV/README.md

 #### Group racing game(2018)
 * Worked in a team of three to design and build a time trial racing game using Unreal engine.
-*Communicated and organised tasks for the team using a kanban board.
+* Communicated and organised tasks for the team using a kanban board.
-•Led project reviews to discuss  progress with our supervisor by creating reports.
+* Led project reviews to discuss  progress with our supervisor by creating reports.
 •Took part in sprint retrospectives to help improve our processes and support my team.
 •Scoped out tasks using mind maps so the team could identify how much work we could complete.